-Native support for mobile devices is a significant advantage of UCaaS offerings, enabling business communications functionality and integration capabilities with practically any mobile device.
-This helps support a rapidly growing remote and mobile workforce.
+Native support for mobile devices is a UCaaS advantage, enabling business communications functionality and integration capabilities with practically any mobile device.
+This helps support a modern hybrid workforce.

-Many companies switching to UCaaS see cost savings of 30 to 70 per cent or even higher compared to an on-premises PBX system.
+Many companies switching to UCaaS see cost savings of 30 percent to 70 percent or even higher compared to an on-premises PBX system.
 For example, some companies may have numerous locations, each with its own PBX hardware, plus the need to support home offices and mobile workers.
-In a case like this, the company could save hundreds of thousands of pounds with UCaaS.
+In a case like this, the company could save hundreds of thousands of dollars with UCaaS.

-- Addressing modern business requirements for communications and collaboration
+- " Addressing modern business requirements for communications and collaboration

 - " Looking at endpoint options

 - " Discovering advanced UCaaS capabilities

-Chapter 3 Defining UCaaS Business Requirements
+Defining UCaaS Business Requirements

-Professional and prompt communication with customers and colleagues is critical to business success.
-The way businesses communicate and collaborate today - including team messaging, video meetings and phone calls - affects public perception of the company, as well as the company's ability to operate effectively in a world in which work from home (WFH) and work from anywhere (WFA) have become the new normal.
+rofessional and prompt communication with customers and colleagues is critical to business success.
+The way businesses communicate and collaborate today - including team messaging, video meetings, and phone calls - affects public perception of the company, as well as the company's ability to operate effectively in an always-on, work from anywhere world.
 Evolving businesses can better serve customers and enhance the way employees work by adopting the most readily available and affordable technology.
-In this chapter, we help you identify which business requirements for a unified communications as a service (UCaaS) solution matter most to your organisation.
+In this chapter, we help you identify which business requirements for a unified communications as a service (UCaaS) solution matter most to your organization.

-Recognising Today's Business Requirements
+Recognizing Today's Business Requirements

-In today's high-pressure world, a business communications system is a lifeline to customers, suppliers and other key contacts.
-Businesses need a system they can rely on to serve employees in the office, as well as the flexibility to accommodate employees who are mobile or working remotely.
+In today's high-pressure world, a business communications system is a lifeline to customers, suppliers, and other key contacts.
+Businesses need a system they can rely upon to serve employees in the office, as well as the flexibility to accommodate employees who are mobile or working remotely.
 This kind of system allows employees to communicate and work with equal efficiency, no matter where they are or what devices they're using.

-Modern businesses also need technological solutions that use cloud computing to enable the business benefits of the cloud, such as lower costs, greater agility and enhanced productivity.
+Modern businesses also need technological solutions that leverage cloud computing to enable the business benefits of the cloud, such as lower costs, greater agility, and enhanced productivity.